 The Company may make discretionary contributions to the ESOP and pay dividends on unallocated shares to the ESOP.
 The ESOP uses funds it receives to repay the loan.
 When loan payments are made, ESOP shares are allocated to participants based on relative compensation and expense is recorded.
-The Company contributed \$294,000 and \$295,000 to the ESOP during the twelve months ended December 31, 2021 and 2020.
+The Company contributed \$294,000 and \$289,000 to the ESOP during the twelve months ended December 31, 2020 and 2019, respectively.

 A compensation expense charge is booked monthly during each year for the shares committed to be allocated to participants that year, determined with reference to the fair market value of our stock at the time the commitment to allocate the shares is accrued and recognized.
-For the year ended December 31, 2021, we recognized compensation expense of \$270,000 related to 23,437 shares of our common stock that were committed to be released to participants' accounts for the year ended December 31, 2021.
-Of the 23,437 shares committed to be released, 1,926 shares were committed on December 31, 2021 and had no impact on the weighted average common shares outstanding for the year ended December 31, 2021.
 For the year ended December 31, 2020, we recognized compensation expense of \$283,000 related to 23,437 shares of our common stock that were committed to be released to participants' accounts for the year ended December 31, 2020.
-Of the 23,437 shares of our common stock that were committed to be released to participants' accounts for the year ended December 31, 2020.
-Of the 23,437 shares of our common stock that were committed to be released to participants' accounts for the year ended December 31, 2020.
 Of the 23,437 shares committed to be released, 1,985 shares were committed on December 31, 2020 and had no impact on the weighted average common shares outstanding for the year ended December 31, 2020.
-The fair value of the unearned ESOP shares as of December 31, 2021 and December 31, 2020 was \$3,926,000 and \$3,687,000, respectively.
+For the year ended December 31, 2019, we recognized compensation expense of \$324,000 related to 23,437 shares of our common stock that were committed to be released to participants' accounts for the year ended December 31, 2019.
+Of the 23,437 shares committed to be released, 1,991 shares were committed to December 31, 2019 and had no impact on the weighted average common shares outstanding for the year ended December 31, 2019.
+The fair value of the unearned ESOP shares as of December 31, 2020 and December 31, 2019 was \$3,687,000 and \$3,963,000, respectively.